 Pay close attention to your cereal content, as it might include these 5 harmful ingredients to look out for in your breakfast favorite:

-People always thought how cereals are friendly to any stomach, but a harmful weedkiller compound known as glyphosate was found in your classic cereal boxes.
-Plants and crops are naturally susceptible to pests and other harmful organisms that’ll inhibit the growth of these plants, but this particular pesticide should be of great concern due to their detrimental health impacts.
+People always thought that cereals are friendly to any stomach, but a harmful weedkiller compound known as glyphosate was found in your classic cereal boxes.
+Plants and crops are naturally susceptible to pests and other harmful organisms that’ll inhibit the growth of these plants, but this particular pesticide should be of great concern due to its detrimental health impacts.

 Glyphosate is an organophosphorus compound that stops weeds from competing with the growth of grains, such as wheat, rice, oats, corn, and barley.
 Also, glyphosate is sprayed on these crops to dry them out quicker for a sooner harvest.